-When you’re having trouble with a controller not working wirelessly with your console, the usual issue with pairing is that the controller is undercharged.
+When you’re having trouble with a controller not working wirelessly with your PS4, the usual issue with pairing is that the controller’s battery is undercharged.
 If it sounds like the “unplug it and then plug it back in” solution to the problem, it is.

-Make sure the controller is charging when you plug it in — when it’s not being used, you’ll see the light bar on the top turn yellow.
-If it’s not charging, you might have another issue or a bad cable.
+Make sure the controller is charging when you plug it in — when it’s not in use, you’ll see the light bar on the top turn yellow.
+If it’s not charging, you might have another issue, like a damaged controller port or a bad cable.

 Reset your controller by telling the PS4 to “forget it”

-If your pairing issues aren’t related to power or your cable, you might need to reset your controller and your PlayStation 4 in order to re-pair it.
+If your pairing issues aren’t related to power or your cable, you might need to reset your PlayStation controller, and your factory reset your PlayStation 4 to pair it again.
 If you’ve got a controller that still works, you can do that in the PS4’s Settings menu.
-It’s on the Home screen on the far right side, represented by a suitcase icon.
+It’s on the home screen on the far-right side, represented by a Suitcase icon.

-Navigate down to the “Devices” menu, and then choose “Bluetooth.”
-You’ll see all your controllers there, as well as any other Bluetooth devices you use with your PlayStation.
-Choose the one you’re trying to reset (it can be difficult to tell and you might need to turn on all your controllers if you have more than one), select it, and hit X.
+Navigate down to the Devices menu, and then choose Bluetooth Devices.
+In the Bluetooth settings, you’ll see all your controllers there, as well as any other Bluetooth devices that are compatible with your PlayStation, such as PS4 headsets and the greatly-improved PDP PS4 Bluetooth Remote.
+Choose the one you’re trying to reset (it can be difficult to tell, and you might need to turn on all your controllers if you have more than one), select it, and hit the X button.

-Once that’s done, you should be able to just plug the controller in with your USB cable to pair it to the console again, as mentioned toward the start of this guide.
+Once that’s done, you should be able to plug the controller in with your USB adapter to pair it to the console again, as mentioned toward the start of this guide.

-Now, turn off your PS4 and unplug both it and your internet router or modem, so that your controller won’t receive any network signals when you reset it.
+Turn off your PS4 and unplug both it and your internet router or modem so that your controller won’t receive any network signals when you reset it.
 When that’s done, flip the controller over and look for a small hole on the right side.
 Push the paperclip in the hole and push the button inside for three to five seconds.
 It’s best to hold it down for a count of 10 to be sure.